More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Active hydrodynamics of in vitro actomyosin

 \section{Active hydrodynamics of {\it in vitro} actomyosin}

-In order to explore the phenomenology that underpins our observations, we write down a nemato-hydrodynamic description of our \textit{in vitro} system (SM Sec.~4 \cite{supp_al-izzi} \& \cite{chaikin_principles_2000,marchetti_hydrodynamics_2013,kruse_asters_2004,kruse_generic_2005,husain_emergent_2017,gowrishankar_nonequilibrium_2016}).
-Whilst this overlooks some non-trivial aspects of the rheology of transiently-bound intermediate-length actin filaments (discussed later) we argue that such a symmetry-based approach is sufficient if we restrict ourselves to long-lived steady-state and quasi-steady-state behaviours only.
+In order to explore the phenomenology that underpins our observations, we write down a nemato-hydrodynamic description of our \textit{in vitro} system (Appendix \ref{sec:app4} \& \cite{chaikin_principles_2000,marchetti_hydrodynamics_2013,kruse_asters_2004,kruse_generic_2005,husain_emergent_2017,gowrishankar_nonequilibrium_2016}).
+Although this overlooks some nontrivial aspects of the rheology of transiently bound intermediate-length actin filaments (see Discussion), we argue that such a symmetry-based approach is sufficient if we restrict ourselves to long-lived steady-state and quasi-steady-state behaviours only (see comparison between theory and experiment, Section \ref{sec:comparison}).

 Since the depletion of bulk ATP is slow compared to its characteristic rate of diffusion, we adopt a quasi-static approach to ATP concentration.
-There are therefore only two continuity equations, one each for the density of myosin II minifilaments, $\rho_m$, and the density of actin filaments, $\rho_a$.
-Using myosin II minifilament residence time and run length as characteristic spatio-temporal scales (SM Sec.~4 \cite{supp_al-izzi}) these take the dimensionless form
+Therefore, there are only two continuity equations, one each for the density of myosin II minifilaments, $\rho_m$ and the density of actin filaments, $\rho_a$.
+Using myosin II minifilament residence time and run length as characteristic spatio-temporal scales (Appendix \ref{sec:app4}) these take the dimensionless form

 and